jpeyret/rxedit/CONTRIBUTING.md

 - Suggestions for extra features.
 Keep in mind the tension between that and presenting the user with an overcomplex API.

 - Suggestions for making the DSL more intuitive.
-The config system is intended to allow user experimentation.
+The config system is intended to allow for user experimentation.

+- Suggestions for improvement in the shared library mechanism, currently based on abi_stable v0.11.3.

 If you are unsure whether a change is a good fit, please open an issue or ask before investing a lot of time.
 For example:

 - Significant architectural changes for the sake of performance.
 Let's first make it right.

 - Large AI-driven PRs.
-We expect to know your PR, what it is doing and how  And keep change scope as narrow as possible.
+We expect you to know your PR, what it is doing and how  And keep change scope as narrow as possible.